 A no contact order (NCO) in Rhode Island and Providence Plantations expires when a sentence of filing, probation, deferred or suspended has ended on its own terms.
 An NCO also ends if the criminal case is dismissed by the prosecution or the judge or the criminal accused is found to be not guilty by a judge or jury after a trial on the merits.
 The no contact order expires if the judge terminates the no contact order at the request of the victim.
 Be extremely careful, there could be another different RO from the Providence Family Court or a 6th Division District Court civil restraining order!

-What are the implication if a criminal defendant on probation, bail, filing or a suspended sentence violates a no contact order or a District / RI Family Court abuse restraining Order?
+What are the implication if a criminal defendant on probation, bail, filing or a suspended sentence violates an NCO or restraining Order?

 A defendant subjected to bail or probationary period needs be extremely cautious not to violate the NCO.
 A NCO violation is a separate crime.
 It also constitutes, if it can be proven, as a violation of probation, 1 year filing or a bail violation.